The Federalist Society And The Capitol Attack: What Is To Be Done?

 Will all the behind-the-scenes drama and soul-searching take FedSoc to a better place?

-Welcome to Original Jurisdiction, a new publication by me, David Lat.
-You can learn more about Original Jurisdiction by reading its About page, you can reach me by email at email@example.com, and you can register to receive updates on this signup page.
+Welcome to Original Jurisdiction, the latest legal publication by me, David Lat.
+You can learn more about Original Jurisdiction by reading its About page, you can reach me by email at firstname.lastname@example.org, and you can subscribe by clicking on the button below.

 The January 6 attack on the U.S. Capitol has prompted some long-overdue soul-searching in many quarters, as well as some changes of heart.
 Certain Republicans who have supported (or at least tolerated) Donald Trump for years have turned on him, after his incendiary remarks at a rally helped incite the mob that attacked the Capitol.
 Prominent organizations and companies that previously supported Trump or aspects of his agenda have also parted ways with him or even called for his removal.